Alejandro Sánchez (footballer, born 1970): Toledo

 Sánchez switched clubs midway through the 1997–98 Segunda División season, joining Albacete's fellow Castilian-Manchegan club Toledo.
 He made his debut on 17 December in a home fixture against his former club, Atlético Madrid B. Toledo lost the match at Estadio Salto del Caballo 1–0, but Sánchez quickly established himself in the team, and played 19 games before the end of the season.
 The only hiccup came as he was sent off in a home match against Lleida, although the hosts held on for a 1–0 victory.

 The following year, his first full season with Toledo, he made 17 appearances, and also netted his only goal for the club.
 This came in a 2–1 win over Leganés at their new stadium, Estadio Municipal de Butarque, on 2 May 1999.
 His final match for Toledo was the 2–1 home defeat at the hands of champions Málaga on 12 June, as he left the club at the end of the season.

 Getafe

 Madrid side Getafe were Segunda División B group champions in 1998–99, and Sánchez joined them ahead of their first season back in the Segunda División after three years away.
-He was an immediate fixture in the team, making his debut on the 22nd August in a 2–1 away loss to Badajoz at the brand new Estadio Nuevo Vivero.
+He was an immediate fixture in the team, making his debut on 22 August in a 2–1 away loss to Badajoz at the brand new Estadio Nuevo Vivero.
 This was followed by his home debut six days later, against Extremadura at Coliseum Alfonso Pérez, which also resulted in a 2–1 loss.
 Despite this shaky start, after a 1–0 away win against Sanchez's former team, Albacete, on the last day of the season, Getafe found themselves clear of relegation by two points.
 The Albacete game would transpire to be Sánchez's last as a professional, as he retired at the end of the season, just shy of his 30th birthday.